medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComMessagingOrganization
 The [MedComMessagingOrganization ](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-messaging-organization.html) profile is used in the MedComHomeCareObservationMessageHeader profile to describe the sender organization of the HomeCareDiagnosticReport.

-#### MedComCoreObservationProducerOrganization
+#### MedComCoreProducerOrganization
-The [MedComCoreObservationProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-core-observationproducerorg) profile is used in a HomeCareObservation message to represent the organization that is responsible for the collecting the observation results.
-The MedComCoreObservationProducerOrganization shall be identified using municipality code (Danish: kommunekode), and a producer-ID.
+The [MedComCoreProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-producer-organization.html) profile is used in a HomeCareObservation message to represent the organization that is responsible for the collecting the observation results.
+The MedComCoreProducerOrganization shall be identified using municipality code (Danish: kommunekode), and a producer-ID.
 The municipality code includes four numbers, that are display in a <a href ="http://hl7.dk/fhir/core/ValueSet-dk-core-MunicipalityCodes.html">ValueSet by HL7-DK</a>.
 The producer-ID consists of a <a href= "http://medcomfhir.dk/ig/terminology/CodeSystem-MedComProducentID.html">three letter code, which is displayed on the terminology IG</a>.
 In a receiver system, the interpretation of the two codes will together state that an acute care team from Aarhus municipality (municipality code: 0751) is the producer of the results.

 #### Timestamps
 The HomeCareObservation standard includes several timestamps.
-These timestamps are present in the profiles [MedComHomeCareReport](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-MedComHomeCareReport.html), [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html),[MedComHomeCareObservationMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html), and [MedComMessagingProvenance](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) and have different purposes:
+These timestamps are present in the profiles [MedComHomeCareDiagnosticReport](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-diagnosticreport.html), [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html),[MedComHomeCareObservationMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html), and [MedComMessagingProvenance](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) and have different purposes:
 * Observation sampling date and time (Danish: Prøvetagningsdato og tidspunkt)
     * Observation.effective.dateTime represents the time when the sample was performed.
     * Observation.effective.period represents the time-period for collecting the sample.